KaushalGoud/payperprompt/readme.md

 **PayPerPrompt** gates every AI response behind a real, verified Hedera testnet payment using the **x402 standard** — the HTTP `402 Payment Required` status code, implemented as an actual working payment protocol instead of an unused corner of the HTTP spec.

-Every question follows this loop: **ask → get charged → pay on-chain → get verified → get answered.** No account.
+Every question follows the same loop: **ask → get charged → pay on-chain → get verified → get answered.** No account.
 No subscription.
 No human in the payment loop.

 ---